JipDol2/spring-study/README.md

-hello im seong jqu and i will conflict fight with Tae hee
+im seong jqu and i will conflict fight with Tae hee